rakesh1713rao/Heart-stroke-Prediction/README.md

 - Histograms and line plots for continuous features like age, BMI, and average glucose level.

 ## Model Building
-Different machine learning models were trained and evaluated, including:
+The primary focus of this project is on ensemble learning.
+Various ensemble methods were trained and evaluated, including:
+- Bagging Classifier
+- Extra Trees Classifier
+- Gradient Boosting Classifier
+- AdaBoost Classifier
+- Voting Classifier

+For comparison, individual models were also implemented:
 - Logistic Regression
 - Decision Tree
 - Random Forest
 - Support Vector Machine (SVM)
 - K-Nearest Neighbors (KNN)
-- Bagging Classifier
-- Extra Trees Classifier
-- Gradient Boosting Classifier
-- AdaBoost Classifier
-- Voting Classifier

 The models were evaluated based on accuracy, precision, recall, and F1-score.

 ## Results
 The results from different models were compared to find the best performing model.
 Below are the accuracy scores for some models: